Pluscrafter/pbrrenderer/README.md

     */
     #include "pbr/PBR.hpp"

-    /**
-    * Serves as a keyboard input callback function for the PBR core engine
-    * @param _window A pointer to the GLFWwindow
-    */
     void keyboardInputCallback(GLFWwindow* _window) {
         if(glfwGetKey(_window, GLFW_KEY_SPACE) == GLFW_PRESS)
             std::cout << "This is an example on how you can define own key actions.\n";